 - Active – Meaning you’re trading your time for money (even if it’s a package/productized or a retainer).
 Think of web design, copywriting, consulting/coaching, VA services, photography, website maintenance, etc.

-I dipped my toe into asynchronous income in 2014 when I released the first edition of Say What?! (then called Designer Scripts).
+I dipped my toe into passive income in 2014 when I released the first edition of Say What?! (then called Designer Scripts).
 I made a few thousand dollars initially, and the money kept coming in.
 I was amazed!

 More products followed, and then I finally started tapping into income that was passive after the initial sale–recurring affiliate income.
 How cool is it that I get paid every month for a sale I made years ago?
 Pretty damn cool.

-Now, my business is primarily made up of asynchronous income made via course/digital product sales, with a good mix of passive recurring income via recurring affiliate programs.
+Now, my business is primarily made up of passive income made via course/digital product sales, with a good mix of passive recurring income via recurring affiliate programs.
 I rarely do active income activities anymore, though they are nice to throw in every once in a while for a quick income boost.

 This mix of income has allowed me to make money even if I’m not at my desk.
 I could be at the park with my kid, on a roadtrip, or even out of the country!